LumoSQL/lumosql/doc/rfc/README.md

 The Lumion RFC is maintained in Markdown, as specified for an processed by the [mmark IETF Markdown tool](https://github.com/mmarkdown/mmark) tool.
 The only dependency is the tool xml2rfc.
+The version of xml2rfc in Debian Buster is too old.
+The version in NetBSD 9.2 is right up to date.

+The RFC file format specification used by Lumions is v2, as per RFC 7749.
+We will not move to v3 until the specification in the new RFC 7991 is completed.

 Short version instructions:

-* Install xml2rfc version >= 2.47
+* Install xml2rfc version >= 2.47 .
+This is a hard minimum verison number.
+We will probably move to a minimum of version 3.0 soon.
+Note this is the version of the tool, not the file format specification.
 * Install go
 * git clone https://github.com/mmarkdown/mmark ; cd mmark
 * go get && go build